Better Flood Nerd Logo

 A lender may require flood insurance when the building is in a FEMA Special Flood Hazard Area and the loan is federally backed or federally regulated.
 Some lenders may also require flood coverage outside the highest-risk zone.

 NFIP is the federal flood insurance program.
 Private flood insurance is offered by private carriers and may provide another option.
 The right fit depends on price, coverage, lender acceptance, limits, timing, and the property itself.
+This should not be treated like “NFIP good, private bad” or “private good, NFIP bad” — that is lazy flood insurance advice.
+NFIP may be the right fit for some Hawaiʻi properties; private may be a better fit for others, sometimes with different limits, pricing, or coverage structure, but lender acceptance and policy details need to be checked before binding.

 How does flood insurance work for condos and AOAOs in Hawaii?

-Condo flood insurance in Hawaiʻi can involve both the association’s building policy and the unit owner’s own coverage.
+Condo flood insurance in Hawaiʻi can involve both the association’s (AOAO) building policy and the unit owner’s own coverage.
 They are not always the same thing.

-The AOAO or condo association may carry flood insurance for the building.
-But that does not automatically mean your personal belongings, interior items, improvements, or lender requirements are fully handled at the unit level.
+This is one of the most important Hawaiʻi topics because so much property ownership in the islands involves condos, resort condos, townhomes, and association-managed buildings.
+The AOAO or condo association may carry flood insurance for the building, but that does not automatically mean your personal belongings, interior items, improvements, or lender requirements are fully handled at the unit level.
+Before choosing coverage, a condo owner should check what the association policy covers, what the lender is asking for, and whether a unit-owner flood policy is still needed.

 How do I check my Oahu parcel after the 2026 flood map update?